|Currently there are no public meetings scheduled for this project.|

 There is no plan at this time to hold public meetings.
 For additional information contact the project manager listed above.

 Phase I currently in design.
-CMAR pre-construction contractor has been selected; contract negotiations ongoing.
-This information will be updated when the pre-construction contract is officially awarded.
+CMAR pre-construction contract has been awarded to Coffman/SSC Joint Venture.
 Construction contract timing for Phase I is targeted for District Fiscal Year 2020.